agarpac/lerna-and-husky/README.md

-# Lerna Getting Started Example
+# Lerna and husky Getting Started Example

-This repo is a small example of using Lerna 5+.
+This repo is a small example of using Lerna 5+ and husky.

 Watch this [10-minute walkthrough](https://youtu.be/1oxFYphTS4Y) to see how new versions of Lerna work.

-This repo contains three packages or projects:
+This repo contains two packages or projects:

-- `header` (a library of React components)
-- `footer` (a library of React components)
-- `remixapp` (an app written using the Remix framework which depends on both `header` and `footer`)

 ```
 packages/